Lys Chadwick LL.B. (Hons)

-If a person has not made a Lasting Power of Attorney (or an Enduring Power of Attorney before 1 October 2007) and that person becomes mentally incapable of managing his financial affairs, something may have to be done.
+If a person has not made an LPA (or EPA before 1 October 2007) and that person becomes mentally incapable of managing his financial affairs, something may have to be done.

 The Court of Protection has intervention powers for the protection of the vulnerable by the appointment of someone to act in their best interests as a "Deputy".